Really-Great-Tech/expense-ai/.github/cicd-doc.md

 [Deploy workflow](/.github/workflows/deploy.yaml) runs when PR is merged to `main`.
 It calculates new version, builds and pushes image to ECR, pushes version tag to main.
 Then it initiates deployment jobs to all environments.

-[Manual deploy workflow](/.github/workflows/manual-deploy.yaml) is triggered manually from GitHub Actions UI.
+[Development deploy workflow](/.github/workflows/development-deploy.yaml) is triggered manually from GitHub Actions UI.
 It builds and pushes image to ECR and Then it initiates deployment jobs to chosen environments.
-Useful when you want to test your code from PR before merge or when need to release a hotfix.
+Useful when you want to test your code from PR before merge.

+[Hotfix deploy workflow](/.github/workflows/hotfix-deploy.yaml) is triggered manually from GitHub Actions UI.
+It builds and pushes image to ECR and Then it initiates deployment jobs to chosen environments.
+Useful when you when need to release a hotfix.

 ## GitHub Repository Settings